pipalacademy/pipal.in/README.md

         $ jekyll build

+3. Create an Apache config file and update the `RewriteBase` directive if required.

+        $ cp templates/sample.htaccess templates/.htaccess
+        $ vi templates/.htaccess

-3. Access the generated ./_site folder from your browser
+4. Access the generated ./_site folder from your browser